DigiLEAN/DigiLean.Connect/README.md

 ## dotnet

 Open `DigiLEAN.Connect.sln` in Visual Studio.

-Then see `DigiLean.Api.Client.TestConsoleApp` project and edit the appsettings.json with your client credentials and try run the program to test.
+Then open `DigiLean.Api.Client.TestConsoleApp` and edit appsettings.json, or create appsettings.Development.json with your client credentials.
+Then try run.

 ## nodejs

 Build first with `npm run build`
+Then create `.env.test` file bases on `.env`with your client credentials.
 Then run `test.ts` file with `npm test`

 This client is also packages as a [NPM package](https://www.npmjs.com/package/@digilean/connect)